 Assessment guidance Prior Learning Use all their senses in hands-on exploration of natural materials.
 (Nursery - Materials, including changing materials) Explore collections of materials with similar and/or different properties.
 (Nursery - Materials, including changing materials) Talk about the differences between materials and changes they notice.
-(Nursery - Materials, including changing materials) Identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses.
+(Nursery - Materials, including changing materials) Future Learning Identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses.
 (Y2 - Uses of everyday materials) Find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching.
 (Y2 - Uses of everyday materials) Substantive Knowledge Key Learning All objects are made of one or more materials.
 Some objects can be made from different materials e.g. plastic, metal or wooden spoons.
 Materials can be described by their properties e.g. shiny, stretchy, rough etc. Some materials e.g. plastic can be in different forms with very different properties.
-Key vocabulary Object, material, wood, plastic, glass, metal, water, rock, brick, paper, fabric, elastic, foil, card/cardboard, rubber, wool, clay, hard, soft, stretchy, stiff, bendy, floppy, waterproof, absorbent, breaks/tears, rough, smooth, shiny, dull, see through, not see through Possible Evidence Can label a picture or diagram of an object made from different materials Can describe the properties of different materials Common Misconceptions Some children may think:
+Key vocabulary Object, material, wood, plastic, glass, metal, water, rock, brick, paper, fabric, elastic, foil, card/cardboard, rubber, wool, clay, hard, soft, stretchy, stiff, bendy, floppy, waterproof, absorbent, breaks/tears, rough, smooth, shiny, dull, see through, not see through Possible Evidence Can label a picture or diagram of an object made from different materials Can describe the properties of different materials Common Misconceptions Some children may think: only fabrics are materials only building materials are materials only writing materials are materials the word 'rock' describes an object rather than a material 'solid' is another word for hard.

 Working Scientifically Skills Classify objects made of one material in different ways e.g. a group of object made of metal Classify in different ways one type of object made from a range of materials e.g. a collection of spoons made of different materials Classify materials based on their properties Test the properties of objects e.g. absorbency of cloths, strength of party hats made of different papers, stiffness of paper plates, waterproofness of shelters Can sort objects and materials using a range of properties Can choose an appropriate method for testing an object for a particular property Can use their test evidence to answer the questions about properties e.g. Which cloth is the most absorbent?
 STEM PROJECT: Design and build a windmill Outdoor learning opportunity: Test floating objects.
 Link to art objective- sort different materials.
-Cross- curricular links EE, DT Difficulty values Cultural Capital: Skills builder and trip/visitor opportunities
+Cross- curricular links EE, DT UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion) Cultural Capital: Skills builder and trip/visitor opportunities